 Check out this video review by Nick Shaves.

-The Derby Extra blades might be the best for beginners.
+The Derby Extra blades might be the best for beginners, however, some consider it the best DE blade.
 It is another popular blade with over 1,200 reviews and a 4.4-star rating.

 These extra hard blades are produced in Turkey with some of the most advanced technology to give them strength for a longer lifespan.
 They are distributed by the Kanar company which employs an ISO 9001: 2000 quality management system.